artur-ciocanu/launch.en/help/faq.md

 We have many customers who also choose to build their own private extensions for use only within their own companies using the same extension development methods.

-## Do tags in Adobe Experience Platform meet my company's security standards?
+## Do tags meet my company's security standards?

 Tags are SOC-2 and Gramm-Leach-Bliley Act ready.
 Tags also offer the capability of being self-hosted.
 JavaScript libraries and mobile configurations can be served from your own servers or the CDN of your choice.
 For I.T. and security teams, this gives you the ability to run automated testing, to check the files into your own version control system, and to fully comply with any internal production migration processes, security-related or otherwise.

 ## When can I move to tags?

-Now is the best time to move over to tags in Adobe Experience Platform.
+Now is the best time to move over to tags.
 The migration process makes it easy to copy your DTM properties into tags.
 We recommend extensive testing, but we've automated as much as we can (no on-page embed code changes, and automated migration of rules and data elements).

-## Do tags in Adobe Experience Platform support single-page apps and my favorite framework?
+## Do tags support single-page apps and my favorite framework?

 Yes.
 Tags have the capabilities to give users and extension developers flexibility in collecting, managing, and distributing data within single-page application experiences or Ajax-heavy pages or sites.
 This applies regardless of your development framework preferences, whether that's Angular, React.js, Ember, Meteor, etc.